Saaappi/HelpMePlay/README.md

 - **Auto Share** - Share quests with your party as you accept them. *For the best results, all party members should have HelpMePlay.*

 ## Expansion Features

+### Garrisons
+- **Architect Table** - Allows HelpMePlay to plot and construct your Garrison barracks. *This only applies to level 1 Garrisons!*
+- **Garrison Outposts** - HelpMePlay will automatically select the proper Garrison outpost in other Draenor zones. *Currently only Gorgrond is supported.*
+- **Mission Table** - Allows HelpMePlay to automatically start your first Garrison mission.

+### Visions of N'Zoth
+- **Titanic Research** - HelpMePlay will provide you with the best path through Titanic Research for easier Visions!

+### Torghast

+#### Toggles
+- **The Box of Many Things** - HelpMePlay will provide you with the best path through The Box of Many Things for easier Torghast completion!

+#### Dropdowns
 - **Anima Powers** - Players can instruct HelpMePlay to take powers on their behalf, suggest powers to them, or be silent and do nothing.

 ## Systems